 ON THE ASSESSMENT AND REPORTING

 Teachers are available at drop off and pick up times every day for casual conversation, regularly email and call home with any questions or observations, and provide a steady stream of academic reports.
-Daniel Robinson, who has a daughter in Grade 5, notes that the individualized nature of instruction carries over to communication: “The school is very responsive to parent input and also provides regular, clear feedback on student achievement.
-There’s always a mix of professionalism and personal interest.”
+Daniel Robinson, who has a daughter in Grade 5, notes that the individualized nature of instruction carries over to communication: “The school is very responsive to parent input and also provides regular, clear feedback on student achievement.”

 Throughout the school, students work a year ahead.
 For example, Grade 5 students are immersed in the Ontario Grade 6 curriculum—or, more accurately, in “Grade 6 plus,” with a mix of provincial and Prestige-developed materials.
 Head of the elementary department Catherine Ng explains that from that accelerated baseline, students then have their work tailored to their ability.
 Teachers engage in a daily feedback loop that tells them where each student is now and where they can go next.
 “We can adapt and be very flexible in the classroom.
 Our teachers are ready to offer further enrichment or continue working at the current level until a student has gained greater mastery.”